 This seems to show that you worry a lot about what other people think about you and that is affecting your self esteem.
 Is that so?
 Why do you worry so much about what others think?
 By doing this you give other people power over how you feel.
 Read more here: Don’t worry about what other people think

 Next time you are in a social situation and feeling confident try to notice how others react less.
 If you become too sensitive to how others react and respond to you then your self consciousness can ruin how you feel and act.
 The best thing is to be you and be confident and try to forget what others may or may not be thinking of you.
 Just look your best, smile and be confident and I’m sure people will respond positively.
 This one reason why being optimistic seems to help you, if you are a positive person then others respond to you better and you attract success and happiness into your life rather than reject it.

 You say you feel others don’t value you.
-Two questions for you here:
+Two important questions about self esteem:

 1. what is more important – how others value you or how YOU value you?

 2. how do you know what they think?
 How can you be sure?
 Many times we think we understand how others look at us and how they think but really it is a mystery.
 Can you read their minds?
 Perhaps you might be putting your own negative thoughts into their heads and imagining that they do not value you.

 If you know for a fact that someone does not value you because of what they have said then ask yourself if what they say is really true or if they could be covering up their own problems by saying hurtful things about you.
 Remember that if someone is talking badly to you or seeming to show little respect for you then you have a choice.
 Either believe what they say and suffer low confidence and esteem or refuse to accept what they say.

 If you refuse to accept the attitude someone has towards you, if as you say you value yourself but he or she does not you can simply decide to ignore them, avoid them or tell them they are wrong about you or even prove it by your actions.
 All that matters is how you value yourself.
 If you allow others thoughts to become more important than yours that is your choice.